 “Yes, Traveler’s Rest is a small local town, but it has its share of marvels and plentiful commodities.”

 How should we get there?
 My parents took the family’s ship.”
 She folded her arms, staring at the farming plots.
 “I wonder where they are right now.”

 Tarie pointed above.
 “I take it you still remember the art of flight?”

-Pepper bit her lip and glared at the sky as if it bore a malicious guise.
+Pepper bit her lip and glared at the sky.
 “I was never good at it, but I do recollect the basics.
 Can we try something safer like riding an airship?
 Then again, airships cost a fortune.
 We’d be lucky to rent one for the day selling my whole farm.
-I have a Yazell ostrich I use for business trips.”
+I have a Yazell ostrich mount I use for business trips.”

 “Frankly, I’ve only practiced Atlasian telepathy from time to time, but with my reclusive and dutiful life, I rarely get many chances to leave the farm.
 I still feel rather uneasy about flying.”

 “I’ll keep an eye out for you.
 You can fly close to me,” Tarie said telepathically.
 The voice echoed in her mind and filled her cells with a warm tingle.
 “Be sure to ease into it,” he added, switching back to vocal speak.
 “Remember to first still your mind and then visualize a sphere of force around your body.
 The wind of the ether should surround you like a bubble.”